giuliofilippi/Fractal-AI/README.md

 Some possible ideas are:
 - Exploring Neural Networks with Fractal architectures
-- Training Neural Networks to recognize Fracgtal patterns
+- Training Neural Networks to recognize Fractal patterns
 - Enhancing Fractal features in input images using DeepDream like methods

 # DeepDream